Arabic Invoice OCR: Extract Data to Excel or JSON

 Volume changes the decision.
 With a few invoices, a user can manually repair a broken field or table.
 With hundreds or thousands of supplier documents, inconsistent column names, swapped values, and unreadable Arabic text become process risks.
 The best trial is not a polished demo file; it is a mixed batch that reflects the invoices the team receives every month.

-Invoice Data Extraction supports PDF, JPG, PNG, native PDFs, scanned PDFs, major languages and scripts including Arabic and other right-to-left scripts, prompt-controlled extraction, per-invoice or per-line-item output, and downloads as XLSX, CSV, or JSON.
-It also supports large batches up to 6,000 files and single PDFs up to 5,000 pages.
-Those are the kinds of concrete capabilities to test when Arabic invoice OCR has to become repeatable finance data, not a one-off text-recognition result.
+Invoice Data Extraction handles Arabic and other right-to-left scripts, prompt-controlled field selection, per-invoice or per-line-item output, and downloads as XLSX, CSV, or JSON — with batches up to 6,000 files and single PDFs up to 5,000 pages.
+Those are the concrete capabilities to test when Arabic OCR has to become repeatable finance data rather than a one-off recognition result.

 Extract invoice data to Excel with natural language prompts